-be in more than one bubble change the members of the bubble once formed Members of bubbles should: try to limit contact with others before and after forming a bubble stay 2 metres apart from people not in your own household - children under 12 do not need to do this (and can continue to meet other children under 12 outdoors who are not in their bubble) try not to meet too often not meet other people who are not in the bubble socially indoors or outside follow the FACTS guidance, by regularly washing hands and keeping surfaces clean not share crockery or cutlery [su\spoiler class="my-custom-spoiler" title="Socialising in Level Three areas"] Meeting others indoors You should not meet anyone who is not in your household indoors in your home or in their home.
+be in more than one bubble; stay overnight; change the members of the bubble once formed. [/su_spoiler] [su_spoiler class="my-custom-spoiler" title="Staying safe at Christmas"] The safest way to spend Christmas and the festive period is to stay in your own household, in your own home and your own local area.
+But we recognise that isolation and loneliness can hit people hard over the Christmas period.
+To help to reduce this, we are temporarily changing some rules on meeting other people.
+Just because we are allowing people to meet up in a limited way does not mean that you have to do so.
+It is a personal choice.
+Everyone should think carefully about the risks involved in increasing the number of people you have contact with, particularly if you or your loved ones are at a higher risk from coronavirus.
+The virus won't take Christmas off.
+If we provide it with opportunities to spread from household to household, it is likely to take them.
+If you choose to spend Christmas with family and friends, this quidance aims to help you stay as safe as possible.
+If you have not formed a bubble you should continue to follow the travel, socialising and hospitality rules for the council area you live in. [/su_spoiler] [su_spoiler class="my-custom-spoiler" title="Socialising in Level Three areas"] Meeting others indoors You should not meet anyone who is not in your household indoors in your home or in their home.
 This applies to all age groups 12 and over.
 You can meet another household indoors in a public place such as a café or restaurant.
 The maximum number of people who can meet indoors in a public (not a home) place are 6 which can be from up to 2 separate households.
 Children under the age of 12 from these households do not count towards the total number of people counted in a gathering.
 Where an individual household includes more than 6 people, they can nevertheless meet as a single household even if the total number of people exceeds 6.
 When you meet people from another household indoors you should: